IgniteUI/igniteui-xplat-docs/doc/en/components/radial-gauge.md

 ## Required Modules

-The `XamRadialGauge` requires the following modules.
+The `XamRadialGauge` requires the following modules:

 ```razor
 RadialGaugeModule